G.I. Joe: Retaliation

 G.I.
-Joe: Retaliation is a 2013 American military science fiction action film based on the G.I.
+Joe: Retaliation is a 2013 American military science fiction film based on characters from Hasbro's G.I.
 Joe toy line.
 It is the second installment in the G.I.
-Joe film series and the sequel to G.I.
+Joe film series and a sequel to G.I.
 Joe: The Rise of Cobra (2009).
-Directed by Jon M. Chu and written by Rhett Reese and Paul Wernick, the film features an ensemble cast starring D. J. Cotrona, Lee Byung-hun, Adrianne Palicki, Ray Park, Jonathan Pryce, Ray Stevenson, Channing Tatum, Bruce Willis, and Dwayne Johnson.
-The G.I.
-Joes fight their enemy Cobra again and also have to face threatens from within their US government.
+Directed by Jon M. Chu, and written by Rhett Reese and Paul Wernick, the film features an ensemble cast starring Dwayne Johnson, Bruce Willis, D. J. Cotrona, Lee Byung-hun, Adrianne Palicki, Ray Park, Jonathan Pryce, Ray Stevenson, and Channing Tatum.
+The story sees the G.I.
+Joes framed, attacked, and left for dead by the US government—influenced by Zartan who is impersonating the president—leaving the surviving members to fight back against Cobra.

-Originally slated for release in June 2012, the film was delayed in order to convert to 3D and boost interest in international markets.
+Originally slated for release in June 2012, the film was delayed to convert to 3D and boost interest in international markets.
 G.I.
 Joe: Retaliation was released in the United States on March 28, 2013, by Paramount Pictures.
-The film, like its predecessor, received generally negative reviews from critics and grossed $375.7 million worldwide against a budget of $130–155 million.
+Like the first film, it received generally unfavorable reviews from critics, although it was considered an improvement over its predecessor, and it grossed $375.7 million worldwide against a budget of $130–155 million.

 Plot

 Special Forces team commander Duke leads the G.I.
 Joe Team to the Korean Demilitarized Zone to rescue a North Korean defector.
 They are then assigned another mission to steal nuclear warheads from Pakistan after the death of its President during a civil war.
-Deeming them as traitors for causing an international incident, Zartan, still impersonating the president of the United States, calls an airstrike that kills Duke and many Joes.
-Heavy machine gunner Roadblock, sniper Flint, and covert operator Lady Jaye survive the attack by diving into a well, and they return to the United States to contact General Joseph Colton, who provides them with weapons.
+Zartan, still impersonating the President of the United States, covertly calls in an airstrike that kills Duke and most of the Joes.
+Heavy machine gunner Roadblock, sniper Flint, and covert operator Lady Jaye survive the attack by diving into a well.
+The following day, Zartan publicly denounces the Joes as traitors for allegedly attempting to steal the nuclear weapons they had been ordered to retrieve and announces that COBRA, whom he authorized to conduct the airstrike, will replace the Joes as the US' premier special operations force.

+Meanwhile, Roadblock, Flint, and Lady Jaye covertly return to the United States and set up a Base of Operations in a gym in Roadblock's old neighborhood.
+Determined to seek vengeance for their fallen friends, the trio resolve to uncover why they were betrayed.
+Lady Jaye soon deduces that someone is impersonating the President by noting changes in his speech patterns.
+Needing more intel, they make contact with General Joseph Colton, the original G.I.
+Joe, who directs them to target the President's Chief of Staff.
 Meanwhile, Storm Shadow, who survived the Arctic base's destruction, (Note: As depicted in G.I.
 Joe: The Rise of Cobra (2009)) and demolitions expert Firefly rescue Cobra Commander from an underground maximum-security prison in Germany, leaving Destro behind.
 Storm Shadow is injured and retreats to a temple in the Himalayas to recover.
-The Blind Master, leader of the Arashikage Clan, sends Snake Eyes and his apprentice Jinx, to capture Storm Shadow, allowing him to answer for the murder of his uncle, the Hard Master.
+The Blind Master, leader of the Arashikage Clan, sends Snake Eyes and his apprentice Jinx to capture Storm Shadow, allowing him to answer for the murder of his uncle, the Hard Master.